pvcnt/mergeable/apps/website/src/content/docs/user-guide/inbox.md

 ### Edit a section

 You may edit an existing section by clicking on the pencil icon on the right side, next to its label.
+The edit dialog also contains a link to delete the section permanently.

 ### Move sections